 Benefits of a Waiver of Presence for Misdemeanor Cases

 Many individuals in California find going to court to be incredibly stressful.
 Obtaining a waiver of presence for misdemeanor cases allows you to avoid a trip to court.
 Instead, a lawyer would attend court in your place.
 This is especially useful if you live out of state or cannot get time off work for your court case.

 Allowing a lawyer to deal with your case can help ease your stress after an arrest.
-Contact the Simmrin Law Group if you’re interested in obtaining a PC 977 waiver.
-Just call (310) 997-4688 for more information.
+Contact the Simmrin Law Group if you are interested in obtaining a PC 977 waiver.

 We can also help if you are interested in appearing in court by video.
 Some courts in California allow video conferences for court cases, depending on the circumstances.